broadinstitute/prism_data_processing/MTS_pipeline.md

 ### 9) Generate DRC plots for each compound
 1. Plot dose-response curves for each cell line x drug
 2. **Resulting data:** creates a PDF for each drug in the set containing DRC for each cell line

+---

+To run biomarker analyses, use `MTS_Analysis.R`, passing a folder with the data output from this pipeline.